sbt/sbt-ci-release/readme.md

 ### java.io.IOException: secret key ring doesn't start with secret key tag: tag 0xffffffff

-Make sure you exported the correct `LONG_ID` for the gpg key.
+- Make sure you exported the correct `LONG_ID` for the gpg key.
+- Make sure the base64 exported secret GPG key is a single line (not line wrapped).
+If you use the GNU coreutils `base64` (default on Ubuntu), pass in the `-w0` flag to disable line wrapping.

 ### java.io.IOException: PUT operation to URL https://oss.sonatype.org/content/repositories/snapshots 400: Bad Request